 5. Curry pastes and coconut milk.
 My favorite combo!
 Top any meat, tofu, and vegetables with a couple of spoonfuls of curry paste and 2-3 little cups coconut milk (basmati rice in top bowl!) and you’ve got yourself a delicious meal!
 Thai Kitchen brand tastes great!

 6. Japanese Curry Mixes.
 These were the ones I experimented with in the beginning as I am very familiar with it.
 So easy!
 Add cut up chicken, pork, or beef in the big bowl.
 Then diced potatoes, carrots, and onions, one square(cube) of curry mix, 2 little cups of water.
 Place 2 little cups rice with 2 little cups water in the small bowl.
 Add 2 little cups water to the base, place big and small bowl in base.
 Cover and steam until it shuts off.
 Stir curry and serve over rice.
 Yummy!!

 7. Barbecue sauce.
 Easy to make barbecue chicken when you have this on hand!
 Just add diced chicken breasts in the bowl and a good squeeze of barbecue sauce.

 8. Boiled Eggs: I get the perfect hard boiled eggs by piercing the wide end of 5 eggs with the egg piercer (it’s on the bottom of the measuring cup), placing it in the egg holder, pierced side up and onto the base without the stainless bowls.
 Add 1 little cup water to the base, cover, and let it steam until it shuts off.
 It will take about 25 minutes.
 Place eggs in cold water right after cooking.

 9. Soft boiled Eggs: Take 5 eggs and pierce the wide end.
 Place in the egg holder and onto the base without the stainless bowls.
 Add 25 ml water to the base, cover, and let it steam until it shuts off.
 Place eggs in cold water right after cooking.
 This will take about 15-16 minutes.
 If you want the yolks runnier, use less water which equates to less cooking time.

-10. To peel boiled eggs easily: Tap eggs on the counter multiple times then gently roll between your palm and the counter, exerting gentle force.
+10. To peel boiled eggs easily: Tap eggs on the counter multiple times then gently roll between your palm and the counter, exerting gentle pressure.
 It will peel off like the photo above.